The International Trade Blog International Sales & Marketing

 Under an open account, the goods, along with all the necessary export documents, are shipped directly to the importer who has agreed to pay the exporter's invoice at a specified date, which is usually in 30, 60 or 90 days.

-The exporter should be absolutely confident that the importer will accept shipment and pay at the agreed time and that the importing country is commercially and politically secure.
+The exporter should be absolutely confident that the importer will accept the shipment and pay at the agreed time and that the importing country is commercially and politically secure.

 Export Working Capital Financing